devninja309/Voice-Sync-App/readme.txt

 to a public one via the NAT : https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/ This isn't something that's set up in the YAML atm, so if you change the stack, you'll need to add it back in, or the database won't work.

+Cloudfront :
+We're using Legacy Cache settings.  for headers : Add Header: 'Authorization' Response headers should be cors with preflight and security headers policy